A legendary baseball encounter on East End unearthed

 Leroy Robert Paige was almost as famous for his sayings — of note, "Don't look back, something might be gaining on you," and "Ain't no man can avoid being born average, but there ain't no man got to be common" — as he was for his electric pitching.

-Paige nicknamed his pitches: Bat Dodger, Midnight Rider, Midnight Creeper, Jump Ball, Trouble Ball.
+Paige nicknamed his pitches Bat Dodger, Midnight Rider, Midnight Creeper, Jump Ball and Trouble Ball.
 He sometimes told his outfielders to go sit in the dugout — then went and struck out the side.

-Because of segregation, Paige spent most of his career in the Negro leagues, whose roots date to the 1885 Cuban Giants, a team of waiters, bellhops and porters from the old Argyle Hotel in Babylon.
-Among the teams, Paige played for: The Birmingham Black Barons, Chicago American Giants, Baltimore Black Sox, Cleveland Cubs, Pittsburgh Crawfords, Kansas City Monarchs, New York Black Yankees and Homestead Grays.
+Because of segregation, Paige spent most of his career in the Negro Leagues, whose roots date to the 1885 Cuban Giants, a team of waiters, bellhops and porters from the old Argyle Hotel in Babylon.
+Among the teams Paige played for were the Birmingham Black Barons, Chicago American Giants, Baltimore Black Sox, Cleveland Cubs, Pittsburgh Crawfords, Kansas City Monarchs, New York Black Yankees and Homestead Grays.

-'Here's one of the biggest stars in Negro League Baseball history — and he's pitched right here on Long Island.'Fabio Montella, assistant professor at Suffolk Community College-Eastern Campus
+'Here's one of the biggest stars in Negro League baseball history — and he's pitched right here on Long Island.'Fabio Montella, assistant professor at Suffolk County Community College's Eastern Campus

 New York Yankees legend Joe DiMaggio once called Paige the best pitcher he ever faced.
 Hall of Fame pitcher Bob Feller said Paige was the best he ever saw.